Pecan Sandies Recipe: The Buttery, Nutty Shortbread Cookie You Need

 • Add a touch of almond extract along with the vanilla.

-• Any of your favorite spices will go well in this pecan cookie – cinnamon, allspice, cardamom, cloves.
+• Any of your favorite spices will go well in this pecan cookie – cinnamon, allspice, cardamom, or cloves.

 • For an extra kick, substitute bourbon or rum for the vanilla.